DallogFheir/tabby-cat/README.md

 - **tabHide** - to hide tabs
 - **tabs** - to access tab data

-Moreover, Content Security Policy is set to `script-src 'self' 'unsafe-eval';` for Alpine.js to work in the extension popup.
+Moreover, Content Security Policy is set to `script-src 'self' 'unsafe-eval';` for Alpine.js to work in the extension popup and settings page.

 ## Acknowledgements